What Is the Fair Debt Collection Practices Act - FDCPA?

 You can send a complaint through the CFPB website.

 The CFPB handles almost all the complaints it receives.
-More than half (63%) were sent to debt collectors for their response in 2023, and nearly all companies responded.
+More than half of the complaints (63%) were sent to debt collectors for their response in 2023, and nearly all companies responded.

 Consider legal action

 Let debt collectors know you might take them to court if they’re violating FDCPA rules.
-If they think you have a valid case, they might give up because they don’t want to deal with court costs or payouts.
+If they think you have a valid case, they might give up rather than dealing with court costs or payouts.

 Seek debt relief

-If you've already fallen behind, you might look into credit card debt relief instead.
-Debt relief refers to different solutions for managing credit cards and can include:
+If you've already fallen behind, you might look into credit debt relief instead.
+Debt relief refers to different solutions for managing debt, and can include:

 Debt consolidation.
 Combining debts with a debt consolidation loan or a 0% APR balance transfer could help you simplify debt pay-off while saving on interest.